-When an HTML file is sent to a client from a Web server, the TCP program layer in that server divides the file into packets, numbers them and then forwards the packets individually to the IP program layer.
-The IP program layer encapsulates each TCP packet with a header that includes the source and destination IP addresses as well as the packet's time-to-live and makes a best attempt effort to deliver the packets.
-Although each packet in the transmission will have the same IP address destination, the packets may be routed in many different directions.
-The TCP program layer in the client computer waits until all the packets have arrived, re-orders the packets, assembles them into a file and then forwards the file to the receiving application.
+For example, when a Web server sends an HTML file to a client, it uses the HTTP protocol to do so.
+The HTTP program layer asks the TCP layer to set up the connection and send the file.
+The TCP stack divides the file into packets, numbers them and then forwards them individually to the IP layer for delivery.
+Although each packet in the transmission will have the same source and destination IP addresses, packets may be sent along multiple routes.
+The TCP program layer in the client computer waits until all of the packets have arrived, then acknowledges those it receives and asks for the retransmission on any it does not (based on missing packet numbers), then assembles them into a file and delivers the file to the receiving application.

 In this video tutorial, Pieter De Decker compares the UDP and TCP protocols.